Maney v. United States: Background

 Section 4 of the Naturalization Act of 1906 required applicants for naturalization to attached a certificate from the U.S. Department of Labor stating the date, place, and manner of arrival in the United States as part of their application.
 Section 15 of the Naturalization Act of 1906 authorizes federal prosecutors to institute proceedings for denaturalization on the ground that a naturalized citizen of the United States had "illegally procured" their citizenship.

 Maney filed her petition for naturalization on November 13, 1923.
-At that time, he did not file the certificate from the Department of Labor.
+At that time, she did not file the certificate from the Department of Labor.
 The Department of Labor did not issue the certificate until November 24, 1923, and it was not mailed to the clerk of the Naturalization Court until December 3.
 The hearing on naturalization took place on February 11, 1924, and the district court, against the objection of the United States, ordered the certificate filed and attached to the petition nunc pro tunc, as of the date when the petition was filed, and granted Maney naturalized citizenship.

 In June 1925, the United States filed a petition to have the certificate cancelled on the ground that it was illegally procured.
 Maney argued that the original decree made the question res judicata, and that it was right, or at least within the power of the Court to have allowed the filing to have happened in the manner that it had.
 The district court dismissed the government's suit.
 However, this decision was reversed by the circuit court of appeals, and an order denaturalizing Maney was directed.
 A writ of certiorari was granted by the Supreme Court on January 9, 1927.